 There’s a Snake in the Grass Here Somewhere

 This mission was to be undertaken by the British Guerrilla Secret Service corps of Steinaecker’s Horse under the intelligence arm of the Natal Commander Gen R H Buller.
 Known by the code name of ’S & Co’.
 Lt.
-Baron Christiaan Ludwig Franz von Steinaecker (according to his secret service records) a German born in Berlin (1854-1917), who came from Prussia to South West Africa then on to Natal, becoming a British subject on 29 June 1897 and known as Francis, was appointed senior officer to this cavalry outfit.
-Steinaecker had, at that time, made his main camp in the Lebombo Range, at a place known as Nomahasha – to some Lomahasha – in Swaziland.
+Baron Christiaan Ludwig Franz von Steinaecker – according to his secret service records.
+A German born in Berlin (1854-1917), who came from Prussia to South West Africa then on to Natal, becoming a British subject on 29 June 1897 and known as Francis, was appointed senior officer to this cavalry outfit.
+Steinaecker had, at that time, made his main camp in the Lebombo Range, at a place known as Nomahasha – to some Lomahasha – in southeastern Swaziland.
 Note, Swaziland was an imperial, friendly and neutral country at the time and no hostile forces should have been there.

 No!
 The Selati Line is not Lost or Gone Forever